johnsonb-ucar/beautiful-soup/docs/rst/docs/html/history/Post_Iceland_release.rst

 The post_iceland release has also been tested with more compilers in an attempt to determine non-portable code elements.
-It is my experience that the largest impediment to portable code is the reliance on the compiler to autopromote ``real`` variables to one flavor or another. `Different compilers perform this autopromotion in different ways. </DART/PrecisionNotes.html>`__ Using the F90 "kind" allows for much more flexible code, in that the use of interface procedures is possible only when two routines do not have identical sets of input arguments -- something that happens when the compiler autopromotes 32bit reals to 64bit reals, for example.
+It is my experience that the largest impediment to portable code is the reliance on the compiler to autopromote ``real`` variables to one flavor or another. :doc:`.//DART/PrecisionNotes` Using the F90 "kind" allows for much more flexible code, in that the use of interface procedures is possible only when two routines do not have identical sets of input arguments -- something that happens when the compiler autopromotes 32bit reals to 64bit reals, for example.

 DART programs can require three different types of input.
 First, some of the DART programs, those for creating synthetic observational datasets, require interactive input from the keyboard.
 For simple cases, this interactive input can be